vishwanathmarali/OIBSIP-Task-1/README.md

 # OIBSIP-Task-1
-I have developed  Tourism landing page using Html and CSS.
+I have designed  Tourism landing page using Html and CSS.